JohnGaltJD/Solo-Olympus/HOSTING.md

 3. **Register Your Web App**
    - In the Firebase console, click the gear icon (Project settings)
    - In the "Your apps" section, click the web icon (</>) to add a web app
-   - Give your app a nickname (e.g., "Mount Olympus Bank")
+   - Give your app a nickname (e.g., "Mount Olympus Treasury")
    - Register the app (no need to set up Firebase Hosting yet)

 4. **Get Your Firebase Config**